 The DM Client MAY ignore this notification if the message is older than the number of days specified in <timeout>.
 The age of the message is determined by comparing the value of <ts-data> and the current date and time on the device.

-The <ts-data> is also used as the nonce to prevent replay attack.
+The <ts-data> is used similar to nonce, to prevent replay attacks.

 Adding missing information related to Time Stamp.